orenbenkiki/dynamake/README.rst

 Explicitly using configuration parameters as shown above is needed when executing generic programs.
-If, however, the action invokes a program implemented using the :py:mod:`dynamake.application` functions, it is possible to do better, by using a generated per-step configuration file.
+If, however, the action invokes a program implemented using the :py:mod:`dynamake.application` functions, it is possible to do better, by using a generated action configuration file.
 For
 example:

 .. code-block:: python